phetdam/math/README.rst

 Building PDFs from TeX source
 -----------------------------

-> Note:
+   Note:

->
-> Using ``build_tex.sh`` is deprecated in favor of the CMake integration which
-> enables near-optimal minimal rebuild while correctly determining how many
-> times pdfLaTeX and BibTeX each need to be invoked. ``build_tex.sh`` is a dumb
-> script that simply loops through subdirectories and is also messy, leaving
-> behind ``.aux`` and other intemediate TeX/BibTeX output everywhere.
-The CMake
+   Using ``build_tex.sh`` is deprecated in favor of the CMake integration which enables near-optimal minimal rebuild while correctly determining how many times pdfLaTeX and BibTeX each need to be invoked. ``build_tex.sh`` is a dumb script that simply loops through subdirectories and is also messy, leaving behind ``.aux`` and other intemediate TeX/BibTeX output everywhere.
-> integration cleanly generates the PDFs in the CMake build directory and as a
-> convenience will copy the generated PDF back to the source directory.
+   The CMake integration cleanly generates the PDFs in the CMake build tree and as a convenience will copy the generated PDF back to the source tree.

 You may compile the ``.tex`` source to PDF files using the provided ``build_tex.sh`` shell script if you have the ``bash`` shell [#]_ and